-The Bank of England is the central bank of the United Kingdom.
-Within “About the Bank” and then “How we are governed” there is a Legislation section containing the Bank of England Acts 1694, 1946 and 1998, the Banking Act 2009, the Financial Services Act 2012, and the Bank of England Charters of 1694 and 1998.
+The Bank of England, established in 1694, is the central bank of the United Kingdom.
+Content within the “Governance and funding” section (via the About tab) includes key legislation, from the Royal Charter of 1694 and Bank of England Act 1694 onwards.
 There is a section devoted to the Prudential Regulation Authority (PRA), a part of the Bank of England which was created on 1 April 2013 as one of the two new regulators replacing the Financial Services Authority (FSA).
 Other site content includes statistics, press releases, bulletins, and summaries of inflation reports.

 The Financial Ombudsman Service, created by the Financial Services and Markets Act (FSMA) 2000, settles disputes between businesses providing financial services and their customers.
 Its site includes details of the complaint process, annual reviews 1999/2000 onwards, a link to the FSMA 2000, and a link to the dispute resolution section of the Financial Conduct Authority Handbook (on the FCA site), under which it operates.
 There is a regular online newsletter Ombudsman News.

-The Payment Systems Regulator (PSR) is a subsidiary of the Financial Conduct Authority but operates as the independent economic regulator of the payment systems industry in the UK.
+The Payment Systems Regulator (PSR) is a subsidiary of the Financial Conduct Authority which operates as the independent economic regulator of the payment systems industry in the UK.
 It has concurrent competition powers alongside the Competition and Markets Authority and became fully operational on 1 April 2015.
 Publications on the PSR’s web site include consultations, policy statements, annual plans and reports.

 The Prudential Regulation Authority (PRA) is responsible for the prudential regulation and supervision of banks, building societies, credit unions, insurers and major investment firms in the UK.
 It is part of the Bank of England, and was established by the Financial Services Act 2012 as one of the successors to the Financial Services Authority (FSA).
-Within the PRA section of the Bank of England web site there are PRA publications, consultations, and information on the regulatory data which firms need to provide.
+Within the Prudential Regulation section of the Bank of England web site there are PRA publications, consultations, and information on the regulatory data which firms need to provide.
 External links are provided to the separate web sites of the PRA Rulebook and the Financial Services Register.